Heritage Bank: Headquarters

 Heritage Plaza Tower, built in 1983 at 400 Ruthven Street, Toowoomba, was the first high-rise office building in Toowoomba.

 The building houses Heritage Bank's various departments and contact centre and has a branch on the ground floor.
 Heritage Plaza Tower is the workplace for approximately 400 Heritage staff.

 Products and services

-Heritage provides retail, business and agribusiness banking services as well as superannuation, general and commercial insurance products (through Allianz) and financial planning (through Bridges Financial Services).
+Heritage provides retail, business, and agribusiness banking services as well as superannuation, general and commercial insurance products (through Allianz) and financial planning (through Bridges Financial Services).

 Branch network

 Heritage services its members through a variety of channels.
 One of the largest being its branch network, the Bank currently has over 50 locations in Queensland and New South Wales.

 Heritage notes

-In October 2009, Heritage was the first mutual Authorised Deposit-taking Institution (ADI) to initiate an ASX listed debt transaction.
+In October 2009, Heritage was the first mutually Authorised Deposit-taking Institution (ADI) to initiate an ASX-listed debt transaction.
 Heritage raised $50 million from the issue of 500,000 subordinated, unsecured debt securities.
 The demand for Heritage notes was extremely strong and the transaction was three times oversubscribed.
 Heritage Notes are no longer available for sale.